jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Overview of Lines: Procedure Calls and References

 - A square can ony have a call line if it’s directly inside another square.
-- The call line must first exit the containing square.
+- The call line might first exit the containing square.
 -----
 - If a solid procedure line can't be a call line then it is a reference line.
 - If it’s a reference line then you use a solid line unless it directly exits a square.